macthomasengineering/MteEVAL-b4x-library/README.md

 [![Stories in Ready](https://badge.waffle.io/macthomasengineering/mteeval-b4x-library.png?label=ready&title=Ready)](https://waffle.io/macthomasengineering/mteeval-b4x-library)
-#B4X Expression Compiler and Eval Library
+#MteEVAL - B4X Expression Compiler and Eval Library

-MteEval is a library for compiling and evaluating expressions at runtime.
+MteEVAL is a library for compiling and evaluating expressions at runtime.
 Expressions are converted to bytecode and then executed on demand with a simple virtual machine.

 There are four editions of the library: Android (B4A), iOS (B4i), Java (B4J), JavaS2 (B4A/B4J).